evelinehansen/evelinehansen/README.md

 ### About these tools
-- All were made with AI / Claude, but steered by my ideas and direction.
+Built with AI / Claude, steered by my ideas.
+Partly experimentation (seeing what AI can do), partly learning Claude Code and GitHub.

-- I experiment both to see what AI can do, and as a learning process to work with Claude Code and Github.
-- The tools were built mainly for my own learning and use, with mobile view as primary UI.
-- They all share the same philosophy and goal: To be small, useful tools that are completely independent after publishing.
-They should work without any licenses or AI usage.
-AI was used to build them, but not to run them.
+They all share the same philosophy and goal: To be small, useful tools that are completely independent after publishing.
+No licenses, no AI needed to run them.
+AI only helped build them.
+Built mainly for my own learning and use, mobile-first.

-- Feel free to explore, but be mindful of your own privacy.
-The tools use localStorage in your browser.
-Avoid sensitive information, and use the export function to get backups of your data (Browsers might empty the storage after 7+ days if you haven't touched it).
-If you prefer markdown backups, use the [Json converter tool](https://evelinehansen.github.io/json-converter/).
+Explore freely, but mind your privacy.
+Data is stored in your browser's localStorage, so avoid sensitive info, and use the export function for backups (browsers may clear storage after 7+ days of inactivity).
+Want markdown backups instead?
+Use the [JSON converter tool](https://evelinehansen.github.io/json-converter/).

-- To install a tool as an app on your phone: Open it in phone browser > Share > Save to homescreen.
+To install as an app on your phone: open in browser > Share > Save to homescreen.

+---

 ### Tools (mainly, but not exclusively) for runners
 - [When should I run](https://evelinehansen.github.io/when-should-i-run/): Plan when to run, based on weather and daylight.